edoardopieropan/ttr_traffic_sign_classification/README.md

 ```
 python3 code/test_on_video.py
 ```
-NOTE: to try other videos you need to run `create_bbox.py` and with the key __'n'__ add only the first frame of the signal, the others will be trakced automatically.
+NOTE: to try other videos you need to run `create_bbox.py` and with the key __'n'__ add only the first frame of the signal, the others will be tracked automatically.
 <br>
 Finally it will save the output video inside the `video` folder as `output_video.mp4`.
 <br><br>